 My research, publications and teaching, since I received my first position at the Hebrew University in 1995, focus on the neo-institutional cornerstones of comparative politics: political parties and party systems, on the one hand, and elections and electoral systems, on the other.
-My third, and more recent, area of specialization is legislative studies.
+My third, current area of specialization is legislative studies.
 My goal has always been to transcend the disciplinary divide between my three chosen fields of specialization.

-Underpinning my academic work over the last 20+ years is my belief in comparative analytical research.
+Underpinning my academic work over the last 25+ years is my belief in comparative analytical research.
 My research is largely comparative in nature, and partially Israel-focused, both sides of which strengthen the other.
 My study of Israeli politics is guided by the fact that I do not believe in the axiom of Israeli exceptionalism.
 In my publications, I attempt to place the constantly developing Israeli case into either a comparative or a theoretical framework.
 Moreover, I strive to introduce the Israeli case into collaborative international academic projects, where it can both benefit from and be of benefit to scholars.